 The Greenwood Centre, our new community resource centre at Greenwood Place in Kentish Town, opened in February 2019.

-Greenwood houses Camden’s first ever Centre for Independent Living (CIL), led by disabled people, for disabled people and run by Camden voluntary sector disability organisations, led by Camden Disability Action.
+Greenwood houses Camden’s first ever Centre for Independent Living (CIL).
+It is led by and for disabled people and run by Camden voluntary sector disability organisations.
+Camden Disability Action is the lead organisation.

-The Greenwood Centre, which is located at 37 Greenwood Place, NW5 1LB, offers a range of services and activities that support independence, inclusion, health and wellbeing.
+The Greenwood Centre offers a range of services and activities that support independence, inclusion, health and wellbeing.
 People can come and use a range of support designed to help them do the things they choose.
 Greenwood is designed to be completely accessible.
+It is located at 37 Greenwood Place, NW5 1LB,

 The centre offers training and employment, encourages social enterprises to grow and supports people who live in Camden’s community to stay and become more independent.
 As Camden’s first CIL, it offers an opportunity for organisations led by the people who use the centre to manage and develop a place that truly responds to the needs of the people of Camden: